Kiuwan logo

 Choosing the right tools is crucial for implementing effective DevOps security.
 These tools automate and streamline security processes and integrate seamlessly into your DevOps environment, supporting the practices we’ve discussed.
 Here are some key types of DevOps security tools that can enhance your security posture:

 • Static Application Security Testing (SAST): SAST tools analyze source code at rest to detect security vulnerabilities early in the development cycle.
-They integrate easily into your IDE and CI/CD pipelines, providing developers immediate feedback on security issues.
+They integrate easily into your IDE and CI/CD pipelines, providing developers with immediate feedback on security issues.

 • Dynamic Application Security Testing (DAST): DAST tools assess applications during runtime, simulating attacks on a running application to identify vulnerabilities that only appear during operation.